-The previous article highlighted two qualities of God—his greatness and his goodness.
-God always uses his enormous power to further his promise of love and grace toward his people.
+God is powerful, and he is good.
+He always uses his enormous power to further his promise of love and grace toward his people.
 He is gentle, loving, slow to anger and full of mercy.

-That’s nice, but how is this relevant to us?
-What difference does it make in our lives?
+That’s good, but what difference does it make in our lives?
 How do we respond to a God who is simultaneously powerful and gentle?
 We respond in at least two ways.

 When we realize that God has all power to do anything he wants, and that he always uses it for the good of humanity, then we can have absolute confidence that we are in good hands.
-He has both the ability and the stated purpose of working all things, including even our rebellion, hatred and betrayal against him and one another, toward our salvation.
+He has both the ability and the purpose of working all things (including even our rebellion, hatred and betrayal against him and one another) toward our salvation.
 He is completely trustworthy—worthy of our trust.

 When we are in the midst of trials, sickness, suffering and even dying, we can be confident that God is still with us, that he cares for us, that he has everything under control.
 It may not look like it, and we certainly do not feel in control, but we can be confident that God isn’t caught off guard.
 He can and does redeem any situation, any misfortune, for our good.